 The U.S. is rigorously vetting Mexican trucking companies to ensure safety, Nisly said.
 That includes asking the public for comment on the next three Mexican firms that have passed safety audits, Nisly said.
 More companies have applications pending, and the U.S. and Mexico are trying to get others to apply, he said.

-U.S. companies such as Celadon Group Inc. (CGI) want to run more long-haul trucks across the border as transit gets easier.
+U.S. companies such as Celadon Group Inc. (CGI:US) want to run more long-haul trucks across the border as transit gets easier.
 Swift Transportation Co.
-(SWFT) operates a fully owned Mexican subsidiary (SWFT) that drives trucks up to the border before handing trailers off to U.S. drivers.
+(SWFT:US) operates a fully owned Mexican subsidiary (SWFT:US) that drives trucks up to the border before handing trailers off to U.S. drivers.

 If the pilot program were to fail, it wouldn’t be the first time.
 The FMCSA ran an earlier trial for two years starting in 2007, and Mexican carriers in that program had better records than their U.S. counterparts.
 Nevertheless, the program was criticized for not having enough participants.
 Congress cut off funding in 2009.